MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Background

 We briefly summarize recent advances in modeling radiance fields of static and dynamic scenes using 3D Gaussians~\cite{Kerbl20233DGS,luiten2023dynamic,wu20234dgaussians}.
 Our method (see ~\Cref{sec:method}) extends the 3D Gaussians representation to articulated objects like the hand, and for grasp capture.

 \parahead{Static 3D Gaussians} Given multi-view images and a sparse point cloud of the scene, a set of 3D Gaussian primitives can be defined across world space $x \in \mathrm{R}^{3\times1}$ as,

-where each Gaussian primitive has 3D position ($\mu$), opacity, anisotropic covariance matrix ($\Sigma$), and spherical harmonic (SH) coefficients.
+here each Gaussian primitive has 3D position ($\mu$), opacity, anisotropic covariance matrix ($\Sigma$), and spherical harmonic (SH) coefficients.
 During the training of the radiance field, the properties of the initial 3D Gaussians are optimized together with a tile rasterizer~\cite{Kerbl20233DGS} with the objective of minimizing pixel loss.

-\parahead{Dynamic 3D Gaussians} The 3D Gaussians approach has recently been extended to dynamic scenes~\cite{Kerbl20233DGS,wu20234dgaussians}. \cite{wu20234dgaussians} introduces a deformation field that tracks changes in the position of the Gaussians and shape changes.
+\parahead{Dynamic 3D Gaussians} The 3D Gaussians approach has recently been extended to dynamic scenes~\cite{Kerbl20233DGS,wu20234dgaussians}. \cite{wu20234dgaussians} introduces a deformation field that tracks the Gaussian position across timesteps.
 Similarly, \cite{luiten2023dynamic} enable Gaussians to move and rotate over time while maintaining their color, opacity, and size.
 While these methods can capture dynamic and deformable scenes, they do not provide a way to control dynamic motion, \eg,~using a skeleton.
 Furthermore, in these methods, Gaussians are free to move within the scene without any restrictions, which isn't suitable for representing hands due to their kinematic structure.
 An articulated 3D Gaussians representation would be advantageous for grasp capture since it would enable low-dimensional skeleton-based control of the hand.